-Limited empirical base studies investigated the bonding between SQ and burnout (Pishghadam et al., 2022; Kaur et al., 2013).
+Few empirical studies investigated the relationship between SQ and burnout (Pishghadam et al., 2022; Kaur et al., 2013).
 Since literature review and empirical findings have shown that a negative relationship exists between spirituality and burnout thus, it is safe to presume that SQ has an inverse relationship with the burnout syndrome.
-More than three decades ago, Pines and Aronson (1988) stated, "the root cause of burnout lies in our existential need to believe that our lives are meaningful, that the things we do are useful, important and even heroic" (p.11).
+To Pines and Aronson (1988), "the root cause of burnout lies in our existential need to believe that our lives are meaningful, that the things we do are useful, important and even heroic."
 Bulka (1984) argued that the self-transcendence dimension of spirituality might act as a vital construct in buffering the negative impacts of burnout.
-The personal meaning production dimension also functions as a coping method by assisting a person in finding connotation and purposefulness inside the distress setting hence decreasing the negative effect of a stressor (King & DeCicco, 2009).
+Personal meaning production also functions as a coping method by assisting a person in finding connotation and purposefulness inside the distress setting hence decreasing the negative effect of a stressor (King & DeCicco, 2009).
 Concerning the conscious state expansion, diverse adaptive applications have exposed relationships through condensed physiological stress scales (Alexander et al., 1989).
-However, since there are minimal prior empirical studies that underpin the relationships among the factors of SQ and the dimensions of Burnout, the hypotheses as to subscales affect the particular sizes of burnout persist as an open issue.
-Thus it is hypothesized that H2:There is a negative relationship between SQ that comprises four dimensions, namely critical existential thinking, personal meaning production, transcendental awareness and conscious state expansion and burnout
+However, since there are minimal prior empirical studies that underpin the relationships among the factors of SQ and the dimensions of burnout, the hypotheses as to which specific SQ subscales affect the particular sizes of burnout persist as an open issue.
+Thus it is hypothesized that H2:There is a negative relationship between SQ (critical existential thinking, personal meaning production, transcendental awareness and conscious state expansion) and Burnout.